cj-oneill/cj-oneill.github.io/_projects/birds.md

 related_publications: true
 ---

 Birding based out of Boulder, CO.
 Below is an assortment of bird photographs and drawings.
 Photos are taken using a Canon 5d Mark III with a 500mm f4.5 lens, occasionally with a 1.4x extender.
-Contributing to <a href="https://ebird.org/profile/NTgwMzc4MQ/world">eBird</a>.
+Small collection of photos here, hundreds more on <a href="https://ebird.org/profile/NTgwMzc4MQ/world">eBird</a>, a citizen data science project developed by the Cornell Lab of Ornithology.

+First, one of my favorite pictures in one of my favorite places on Earth.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">